2 Corinthians

 2 Corinthians 1:21 & 22

-Now it is God who makes both us and you stand firm in Jesus Christ.
-He anointed us, set his seal of ownership on us, and put his Spirit in our hearts as a deposit, guaranteeing what is to come.
+Moreover, it is God who sets both us and you in firm union with the Messiah; he has anointed us, put his seal on us, and given us his Spirit in our hearts as a guarantee for the future.

 Paul goes on to explain that we all have that same Spirit living in us and we should be able to understand walking in the Spirit.
 He reminds them and us that the Spirit living in us is our assurance of eternal life with God.
 We are secure in our salvation because we know that the Spirit is in us.
 Therefore, there should be no way that anyone or anything can get you to question whether you are saved or not.